 There are nods to BTTF because John wrote it with Eric in mind.
 Yet again, Eric plays a rebel with brown hair.
 He has trouble starting his car.
 He has a love interest played by Lea Thompson.
 The name of the other interest, Watts, is reminiscent of gigawatts.
 There’s a character who is credited as Skinhead.
 As others online have said, he could (and should) have been listed as Duncan.
 In the original screenplay, Susan was the forename of Watts.
 Marty McFly’s girlfriend, Jennifer, was originally named Suzy.

 There’s even a scene where Eric leaves the family dinner table after he offends his parents.
 Also, Eric once again finds himself pushing a bully and being restrained by bullies.
 As would later happen with The Fly II, the ending was reshot.
 BTTF was made at roughly the same time as Universal’s Weird Science.
-In a 2014 interview, the actor who played Wyatt claimed that Eric stole a studio back-lot tram and invited him so that they could harass a tourist tram for half an hour.
-This event could not have gone unreported.
+In a 2014 interview, Ilan Mitchell-Smith (the actor who played Wyatt) claimed that Eric stole a studio back-lot tram and invited him so that they could harass a tourist tram for half an hour.
+Ilan accepted because they got along previously during the making of The Wild Life.
+The tram fiasco could not have gone unreported.
 From a public relations standpoint, it wouldn’t be good if Eric still worked with Universal.

 In different U.S. newspapers circa 1985, Zemeckis was quoted as saying: “Eric is a fine actor, and I wouldn’t hesitate to work with him again.
 There was nothing wrong or bad about his performance.
 His portrayal simply wasn’t in synch with what I wanted the movie to be.”